 The possible implications of the ingredients in the cleaning products you’re using in your home is something to take into consideration.
 Especially when you consider that you should be cleaning your shower glass for years to come.

 So, before you rush out to your nearest supermarket, let’s take a look at some of the alternative options available, some of which may surprise you.

-To achieve a streak-free look and a beautiful finish you can use ingredients you’ll probably already have at home.
-Not only making life easy but also contributing to a few extra pennies in the bank.
+Polly Shearer, interiors specialist at Drench says "to achieve a streak-free look and a beautiful finish to your shower glass, you can use ingredients you’ll probably already have at home, such as white vinegar and toothpaste.
+Not only will you get a flawless finish, but you'll save a few extra pennies."

 What do you need for perfectly clean shower glass?

 White vinegar is inexpensive yet so effective for so much in the home - a mainstay for almost every household.
 Vinegar isn’t only for food though, it can be a brilliant household cleaner.
 Vinegar is a natural acidic disinfectant and useful for a variety of purposes.
 With this in mind the possible uses for this simple household product far exceed what most realise.

 For the solution there are two base ingredients.
 For many will be all that is required to get the perfect sheen on your beautiful shower glass.
 These two ingredients are one part vinegar to one part hot water – that’s it!